 The subject of nutrition is confusing, complicated, complex and as opinionated as religion and politics.
 The purpose of this essay is hopefully to clarify and not to add more confusion, to help you to make use of some of today’s nutritional knowledge to meet your personal requirements.
-It is based on my 30 years experience of using nutritional medicine within my chiropractic practice.
+It is based on my 30 years experience of using naturopathic nutrition alongside my chiropractic practice.

 How important is the chemical make up of the body?
 The abuse of chemistry by elite athletes (steroids) gives us an idea of how much influence on performance good and bad chemicals can have on us.
 Read on if you intend to ever eat again…

 Your diet – ‘my diet’ for you: The diet I would recommend for you is the one, which promotes optimum vitality and health for you.
 If you have not yet discovered the correct formula then there are several dietary approaches, which I have found, help most people.
 In the end, as modern medicine is discovering, we are all unique and ‘one persons food is indeed another’s poison’.

 How do you know what to take?
 A Naturopath, chiropractic nutritionist, or health professional working with nutrition can assess your needs many ways including symptoms, blood tests, hair mineral tissue analysis, other laboratory tests, and in complimentary medicine, applied kinesiology.